Basel EuroAirport announces ambitious expansion project

 The current terminal of 15,000 square metres will be renovated and flanked by a new building of equivalent size (14,000 square metres) with the aim of “improving the quality of service”, EuroAirport said in a press release.

-With the addition of external improvements designed to “reorganise access”, the investment for this project represents a total budget of around €130 million, the management told the AFP news agency.
+With the addition of external improvements to “reorganise access”, the investment for this project represents a total budget of around €130 million, the management told the AFP news agency.

 The works will take place between 2027 and 2030/2031.
 The project design contract has been awarded to a team of architects led by the French firm drlw and the Basel company Vischer Architekten, the airport said.